vaideheebhise/vaideheebhise.github.io/_pages/about.md

   - /about.html
 ---

 Hi, This is Vaidehee.
-I'm a passionate data analyst, looking for entry level opportunities in Data domain.
+I'm a certified data analyst associate, looking for entry level opportunities in Data domain as a data/business analyst.
 I want to utlize my skills as an analyst to solve complex and challenging business problems and to provide insightful analytics which will help grow the organization.